serversideup/spin-site/content/en/getting-started/introduction.md

 There are tons of benefits to this:
 <list :items="benefits"></list>

 That's not all, there are a ton of other actions that you can run to simplify your development workflow.
-[See All Available Commands →](/command-reference/available-commands)
+See the "Command Reference" section on the documentation navigation.

 ## Do I run `spin` in production?
 Honestly, we don't recommend it.
 The less moving parts you have in production, the better.